-Nursing is one of the most demanding industries with long hours and high competition for skilled and reliable workers.
-Interning abroad in nursing gives students a competitive advantage by exposing them to different practices and environments of medicine and healthcare, as well as giving them the chance to improve foreign language skills specific to the industry.
+Nursing is one of the most demanding industries, with long hours and high competition for skilled and reliable workers.
+Participating in nursing internships abroad gives students a competitive advantage over their peers, by exposing them to different practices and environments in the healthcare industry, as well as giving them the chance to improve foreign language skills specific to the industry.
 Completing a nursing internship abroad is a much needed stepping stone to any future career in the field, whether at home or abroad.

-Nursing internships abroad provide opportunities to both explore specializations and gain work experience in a variety of healthcare systems.
+Nursing internships abroad provide students with opportunities to both explore specializations and gain work experience in a variety of healthcare systems.
 Most nursing internship placements are in a specific field (i.e. pediatrics, surgery, etc.) creating a good opportunity for nursing students to focus on one area of medicine, and see if it is what they thought it was.
-Nursing internships abroad tend to vary, from hospitals to clinics to field work, allowing interns to work in all environments and get to know healthcare standards that differ from the U.S. All of this experience abroad will greatly benefit interns when seeking future employment and competing for jobs in the health care industry.
+Nursing internships abroad tend to vary greatly, from hospitals to clinics to field work, allowing interns to work in all environments and get to know healthcare standards that differ from the U.S. All of this work experience abroad will greatly benefit interns when seeking future employment and competing for jobs in the health care industry.

-Internships in nursing are available around the globe.
+It is possible to find nursing internships abroad around the globe.
 Depending on where you choose to intern abroad, you will be exposed to a variety of medical settings.
-In developed countries and urban areas, most nursing internships will be based in a hospital setting, while rural or developing nations will offer the opportunity to work in field clinics or education centers.
+In developed countries and urban areas, most nursing internship placemeents will be in a hospital setting, while rural or developing nations will offer the opportunity to intern in field clinics or education centers.

-Nursing internships in Ghana provide opportunities for interns to work in hospitals, although the hospital conditions are much different from Western standards.
-Some hospitals may have traditional building locations, while others may be set up in the field or in a small community-based building.
-Likewise, the standards of cleanliness will differ widely and availability of supplies changes frequently.
-Learning to adapt to unique conditions while interning in Ghana will be invaluable experience for future nurses.
+Nursing internships in Ghana oftern provide itnerns with the opportunity to work in local hospitals.
+In Ghana, hospital conditions will be much different than Western standards.
+Some hospitals may have traditional facilities and amenities, while others will be set up in the field or in a small community-based building.
+Likewise, the standards of cleanliness will differ widely and availability of supplies will change frequently.
+Learning to adapt to unique conditions as a nursing intern in Ghana will be invaluable experience for future nurses.

 Argentina offers many nursing intern abroad programs in both English and Spanish, allowing students to hone foreign language skills.
 Many nursing internships in Argentina involve community education, specifically in the realm of nutrition and public health policy.
-Public speaking skills and day-to-day workplace immersion are key benefits of these internships.
+Public speaking skills and day-to-day workplace immersion are key benefits of participating in nursing internships in Argentina.

-If you are interested in learning about crisis management while also working in an industrial hospital setting South Africa has incredible nursing internship opportunities to gain both perspectives.
-As home to many HIV/AIDs treatment and management facilities, interns can work on the front lines of controlling and studying one of the world’s largest epidemics.
+If you are interested in learning about crisis management, while also working in an industrial hospital setting, South Africa has incredible nursing internship opportunities that will allow you to gain both perspectives.
+Home to many HIV/AIDs treatment and management facilities, interns can work on the front lines of controlling and studying one of the world’s largest epidemics.

-There are literally hundreds of placements for interning in Nursing abroad, located on nearly every continent, in a variety of languages, and in nearly every specialty.
-Nursing interns may find themselves working in hospitals, although many placements are also available in labs or working for government agencies.
+There are literally hundreds of nursing internships abroad, located on nearly every continent, in a variety of languages, and in nearly every specialty.
+Nursing interns may find themselves working in hospitals, although it is also very possible to work in labs or for government agencies.

-Interning in a Hospital setting can be a great way to gain professional experience that is easily translated into a nursing career in the U.S. Nurses who intern in hospitals abroad can even work in settings that are reserved for more skilled workers domestically; for example, nursing interns may have opportunities to work in operating rooms while abroad, which typically requires special training and certification in the United States.
+Interning in a hospital setting can be a great way to gain professional experience that is easily translated into a nursing career in the U.S. Nurses who intern in hospitals abroad can even work in settings that are reserved for more skilled workers domestically; for example, nursing students may have opportunities to work in operating rooms while interning abroad, which typically requires special training and certification in the United States.

-Public Health Education is perhaps one of the most popular type of nursing internships abroad.
-Working to help teach communities about basic health care practices--from maternity issues, to birth control, or even basic hygiene--there are lots of skillsets that nursing interns can share in an international setting.
+Public health education is perhaps one of the most popular types of nursing internships abroad.
+Working to help teach communities about basic health care practices, from maternity issues to birth control or even basic hygiene, there are lots of skillsets that nursing interns can share in an international setting.

-Various technology, environments, and standards—while many modern medical techniques have been developed in the U.S. and taught worldwide, there are a variety of other methods still used globally.
-Nursing students hoping to work abroad can develop an understanding of alternative practices through interning abroad.
+Various technology, environments, and standards.
+While many modern medical techniques have been developed in the U.S. and taught worldwide, there are a variety of other methods still used globally.
+Nursing students hoping to work abroad can develop an understanding of alternative practices by participating in nursing internships abroad.